https://invisible-island.net/ncurses/man/

 constants OK on success and ERR on failure; see curs_variables(3x).

-Functions that return pointers return NULL on failure.
-Typically,
+Functions that return pointers return a null pointer on failure.

-ncurses treats a null pointer passed as a function parameter as a
+Typically, ncurses treats a null pointer passed as a function parameter

-failure.
-Functions prefixed with "mv" first perform cursor movement
+as a failure.
+Functions prefixed with "mv" first perform cursor

-and fail if the position (y, x) is outside the window boundaries.
+movement and fail if the position (y, x) is outside the window

 ENVIRONMENT